It's an urgent matter. The need to read. Make a donation!

 Libraries Without Borders US (LWB US) is a non-profit organization that delivers access to information, education, and cultural resources, with a particular emphasis on serving communities subject to systemic discrimination.
 From parks in Baltimore to laundromats in Oakland, LWB US designs innovative tools and programs that meet people where they are, providing the resources they need most.

-LWB US continues our work to meet the challenges of the pandemic with a heightened awareness of the racial divide laid bare by Black Lives Matter.
-We have deepened our commitment to bridging the racial digital divide and providing all children and adults access to information, education, and knowledge.
-We believe that such access constitutes a human right and a cornerstone of democracy.
-With our local and national partners, we will meet the challenges of the current pandemic and the crisis in racial justice by focusing our efforts on equal access to information and education across the US and around the world.
+LWB US continues to meet the challenges of the pandemic with a heightened awareness of systemic and institutionalized racism laid bare by Black Lives Matter as well as by the increase in racially-motivated hate crimes during the COVID-19 pandemic.
+With our local and national partners, we address the racial justice crisis by focusing our efforts on equitable access to information and education across the US and around the world.

 Some more sources on the racial digital divide: